simonetolotti/meta-raspberrypi-web/README.md

-# meta-raspberrypi-web with NodeJS and SPI TPM2
+# Nginx, NodeJS and TPM2 from ST Microeletronics

 ### Hardware Prerequisites